A good old fashioned family road trip is a rite of passage in one’s lifetime.

 Make sure that your vehicle is up-to-date on oil changes, tire rotations, and tune-ups.

-Make sure the vehicle’s spare tire is accessible and intact.
+In addition, ensure that the vehicle’s spare tire is accessible and intact.

-Bring along a roadside emergency kit that includes booster cables, a flashlight, blanket, and extra food and water.
+Next, bring along a roadside emergency kit that includes booster cables, a flashlight, blanket, and extra food and water.

 Finally, have a list of emergency contact numbers that includes roadside assistance